ruby-rice/rice/docs/stl/function.md

 ### Passing std::function to C++

-When a C++ function accepts a `std::function` parameter, you must first wrap your Ruby callable in an `std::function` object:
+When a C++ function accepts a `std::function` parameter, you can pass either a wrapped `Std::Function...` object or a raw Ruby proc/lambda directly:

 ```cpp
 // C++ side